 What you need to know about Title VII of the Civil Rights Act

 Whether you are an employer or employee, you've likely heard about Title VII of the Civil Rights Act of 1964.
-In fact, there are few employment laws out there as important as this one, particularly when it comes to allegations for workplace discrimination.
+Few employment laws are as crucial as this one, particularly regarding allegations of workplace discrimination.

-But if you don't know many of the specific details and nuances of the important legislation, don't worry, you're not alone.
-Fortunately, this article will cover some of fundamental concepts of Title VII, including who it protects, what it prohibits, and the possible claims employees may attempt to pursue under it.
+But if you don't know this important legislation's specific details and nuances, don't worry — you're not alone.
+Fortunately, this article will cover some of the fundamental concepts of Title VII, including who it protects, what it prohibits, and the possible claims employees may attempt to pursue under it.
 So, let's start with the basics.

 What is Title VII of the Civil Rights Act — and what does it prohibit?

-Specifically, Title VII is the main federal law that prohibits employment discrimination based on:
+Title VII is the federal law that prohibits employment discrimination based on:

 - National origin